rmukh/basicregistrationMRIpipeline/README.md

 ## TODO
 * [ ] Add registration from T1 to DWI
 * [ ] Add registration between T1 and T2 only
+* [ ] Add an option to disable certain artifacts removal steps
+* [ ] Add a global configuration file
 * [ ] Add packaging for the pipeline

 # Notes